dart-league/dson/README.md

 }
 ```

-as you can see employee has an address, and the address has the employee as owner.
+as you can see employee has an address, and the address has an owner of type Employee.
 If the property `id` is not present in the object then it is going to take the `hashcode` value from the object as reference.
 And finally, the `depth` parameter passed to serialize function tells serializer how deep you want to go throw the reference.
 This help us not only to avoid cyclical reference, but to determine what referenced objects should be serialized.

 The same applies for lists: